lachrist/aran/README.md

 Note that if the program under analysis accesses the global variable holding the Aran's traps terrible things will happen.
 First it could break the analysis by modifying the traps.
-Second, more subtly, it changes the behavior of the program under analysis and the conclusion drawn during the analysis may not hold for the program alone.
+Second, more subtly, it would change the behavior of the program under analysis and the conclusion drawn during the analysis may not hold for the original program.
 The most straight forward way to prevent this to happen is to pick an extravagant name for this global variable.
-However it is not a complete solution because the program under analysis may still access it by listing the property of the global object.
+However it is not an exact solution because the program under analysis may still access it by listing the property of the global object.
-A complete solution can be obtained by controlling the access to the global object with the traps `read`, `write`, `enumerate` and `apply`.
+If your are REALLY worry about this, you can always control the access to the global object with the traps `read`, `write`, `enumerate` and `apply`.

 ## Traps

 The below table introduces by example the set of traps Aran can insert.
 Traps starting with a upper-case letter are simple observers and their return values are never used while the value returned by lower-case traps may be used inside expressions.
 All traps are independently optional and they all receive as last argument an integer which is the index of the AST node that triggered the trap.
-The AST node at a given index can be retrieved using `aran.node(index)`.
+The AST node at a given index can be retrieved with `aran.node(index)`, the source at a given index can be retrieved with `aran.source(index)`.
 In the table below, `123` is used as a dummy index.

  Traps                              | Target              | Instrumented